 The various components of language competence are grouped under six cluster headings-see the illustration on the preceding page.
-Under each of these headings there are several strands, identified by strand headings at the left end of each row, which show the developmental flow of learning from grade to grade.
+Under each of these headings there are several strands, identified by strand headings at the left end of each row, which show the developmental flow of learning from course to course.
 Each strand deals with a single aspect of language competence.
-For example, under the cluster heading "attend to form," there is a strand for sound system, writing systems, lexicon and grammatical elements.
+For example, under the cluster heading "attend to form," there is a strand for sound system, writing systems (spelling, mechanical features), lexicon (vocabulary words and phrases) and grammatical elements.